RobCannon/dotfiles/README.md

 Based on https://www.atlassian.com/git/tutorials/dotfiles

-First, follow the instructions for the Window Boxstart scripts https://github.com/RobCannon/boxstarter
+First, follow the instructions for the Window Boxstarter scripts https://github.com/RobCannon/boxstarter

 Then, enter this batch of commands from a WSL session